-Britany has worked on over 70 film and video projects including short films, feature films, training videos, TV pilots, and web series.
-Most recently she was the Assistant Director for the short films Distortion (dir.
-Cori Brownlee), After the War (dir.
-Brenda Malley), and Together We Move (dir.
-Kaitlyn Adair).
-Britany was also the co-creator of the award-winning 48 Hour Festival films Sucker Fish (2017) and Growing Younger (2018).
+Britany has worked on over 75 film and video projects including short films, feature films, training videos, TV pilots, and web series.
+She specializes in production management and assistant directing and has also mentored many first-time filmmakers as they navigated their first project.
+Britany was also the co-creator of the award-winning Fredericton 48 Hour Festival films Sucker Fish (2017) and Growing Younger (2018).

 In 2011, Britany was awarded the Recognition Award for a person, group, or organization who has contributed to film and video in the province of New Brunswick in a volunteer capacity at the Silver Wave Film Festival.
 In 2020, she was awarded the WIFT-AT Salute to a Woman Working in Film in New Brunswick.